 - the Governors and Trust Board focus on the core business of improving teaching and learning, raising student achievement and providing the necessary finance and resources to secure outstanding outcomes.
 They desire to strongly base their actions on a deep and accurate understanding of the school's performance and of staff and students' skills and attributes - the joint SLT/Governors Strategic Planning Meetings, the annual Governors' Day and termly Link Governor visits, give all governors opportunity to gain an excellent understanding and awareness of the strengths and areas for development for the school - teaching and learning developments and an increasing number of staff collaboratively working across all three schools within the MAT support a growing understanding of where Year 6 students are at on arrival in order to support effective transition and progress - there is an embedded More Able culture established which fully supports the whole school Character Development programme, teaching and learning and raising achievement agendas; annual More Able Evenings, INSET opportunities, student programmes for targeted groups keep the agenda high profile within the context of Growth Mindset ethos and culture which permeates throughout the school.
-Leaders are ensuring every classroom displays an 'Up for the Challenge' area or noticeboard with enriching extension
+Leaders are ensuring every faculty area has a 'More Able' display or noticeboard area with enriching extension activities